julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 - It roots in rocky, liminal ground
 - It appears where other trees fail

-Because of this resilience, rowan became a symbol of concentrated vitality — life held fiercely within wood and root.
+Because of this resilience, rowan became a symbol of concentrated vitality, life held fiercely within wood and root.

 In protective folklore, vitality itself was a defense.